NPM1: Molecular and histone chaperone

 NPM1 functions as a molecular chaperone for several proteins.
 Both the N-terminal hydrophobic core domain and acidic stretches are important for this activity.
 Furthermore, oligomerization of NPM1 has been shown to be necessary for maximum chaperone activity.
-NPM1 has been predicted to play a role in preventing protein aggregation in the densely packed nucleolus especially during ribosome biogenesis.
+NPM1 has been predicted to play a role in preventing protein aggregation in the densely packed nucleolus, especially during ribosome biogenesis.
 NPM1 shows characteristic properties of molecular chaperones such as a) preventing temperature dependent and independent aggregation of proteins, b) preserving enzyme activities during thermal denaturation of several different proteins, c) promoting the renaturation of previously denatured proteins, d) preferentially binding to denatured proteins, and exposing hydrophobic regions during interaction with other proteins.
 NPM1 can bind to ATP, yet, its chaperoning function does not require ATP hydrolysis or the presence of ATP.

 NPM1 is known to associate with pre-ribosomal particles and other nucleolar proteins.
-Since ribosomal proteins tend to be insoluble under physiological conditions, NPM1 presumably binds to ribosomal proteins in the nucleolus, prevent them from aggregation and promote their assembly into the ribosomal subunits.
+Since ribosomal proteins tend to be insoluble under physiological conditions, NPM1 presumably binds to ribosomal proteins in the nucleolus, preventing them from aggregation and promoting their assembly into the ribosomal subunits.
 Similarly, certain viral proteins such as HIV-1 Rev that are insoluble under physiological conditions, bind to NPM1 which prevents their aggregation and allows their accumulation in the nucleus/nucleolus thereby promoting viral particle assembly.
 Further, since NPM1 can shuttle between the nucleus and the cytoplasm by virtue of its NES and NLS, it could help in co-translational folding of client proteins in the cytoplasm and promote their entry into the nucleus/nucleolus.

 NPM1 is a highly acidic protein and can bind to histones directly because of their basic nature.
 NPM1 binding to histones is retained even at a salt concentration of 0.5 M KCl suggesting a strong binding with the help of electrostatic interactions.
 However, electrostatic interactions alone are not responsible for binding to histones as is suggested by the NPM1 core crystal structure.
 NPM1 directly binds to core histones H2B, H3 and H4 and can bind to H2A only in the presence of the H2A-H2B dimer or the core histone octamer.
 It can assemble nucleosomes in vitro and can decondense sperm chromatin similar to nucleoplasmin.
 NPM1 histone chaperone activity has been suggested to be involved in nucleosome disassembly during transcription resulting in activation of transcription.
 It is also presumed to function as a histone chaperone in the nucleolus.
 Depletion of NPM1 or overexpression of a mutant NPM1 lacking histone chaperone activity leads to a decrease in rDNA transcription.
 It can also bind to linker histone H1 and promote its assembly or disassembly from chromatin.